 Keep Connected: Understanding & living with an acquired brain injury (ABI) in children

-This online support event is for parents and carers who suspect their child has an acquired brain injury (ABI) following meningitis.
+Watch this recording of an online support event for parents and carers who suspect their child has an acquired brain injury (ABI) following meningitis.

 Online_events